fam007e/fun007/ArchInstallScript/README.md

 # Automated Arch Linux Installer

-This script provides an automated installation process for Arch Linux, with support for various configurations including Btrfs, ext4, and LUKS encryption.
+This project provides an automated installation process for Arch Linux, with support for various configurations including Btrfs, ext4, and LUKS encryption.
+It now features both an interactive and a non-interactive installation method.

 ## Features